tsgates/arch-wiki-markdown/wiki/PDF_forms.md

 > Okular

-Okular (available in the extra repository) is a universal document viewer based on KPDF for KDE 4.
+Okular (available in the extra repository as package kdegraphics-okular) is a universal document viewer based on KPDF for KDE 4.
 The last stable release is Okular 0.10, shipped in the kdegraphics module of KDE SC 4.4.
 Its development began as part of Google's Summer of Code program.
 The description of the project is located at KDE Developer's Corner.

 Okular combines the excellent functionalities of KPDF with the versatility of supporting different kind of documents, like PDF,